RESPONDING TO LOCAL NEEDS

 SOS alumni in Tahiti are able to stay in special homes after they leave the village to ensure that they live in good housing and don’t have to move into shanty towns.
 Our village and the SOS youth programs equip these young adults with the toolkit, the knowledge and the resilience to overcome the challenges that they will face on the island and in life.

-The family strengthening program in Australia is committed to ensuring that the vulnerable families in the area are support adequately, just like the former village was.
+The family strengthening program in Australia is committed to ensure that vulnerable families in the area are support adequately, just like the former village was.
 The family strengthening program, as an institution, is important for a community and its families.